 What will the parties gain from this cooperation?

 In order for any social reform to succeed, an up-to-date understanding of its object and operating environment is needed.
-The information partnership provides the Social Security Committee with a comprehensive and high-quality situational picture of the societal operating environment of social welfare in Finland.
-The information partnership will also create and intensify cooperation between policymakers, public officials and the world of research.
+The knowledge partnership provides the Social Security Committee with a comprehensive and high-quality situational picture of the societal operating environment of social welfare in Finland.
+The knowledge partnership will also create and intensify cooperation between policymakers, public officials and the world of research.

 A unique and novel form of cooperation